 So what happens if you stick a thick cushioned or structured insole into any running shoe?

-A thicker insert will push your feet upwards and create a tighter and uncomfortable fit – which is the opposite result of what you might be expecting.
-Your heel will also sit higher inside the shoe and may cause the collar to slip during runs.
+A thicker insert will push your feet upwards and create a tighter and uncomfortable fit – which is undesirable.
+Your foot will also sit higher inside the shoe and may result in heel slippage.

 These insoles are designed to provide additional cushioning with the optional arch-support.
 A Spenco RX Comfort insole, the Spenco Arch Cushion, or the SofSole Memory Plus and Work insole are examples of this construction.